 SII SCR coverage scenario testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios.
-A summary of the stress testing for market risk as at 31 December 2019 is provided in section C.8.
-The resulting SCR and SCR coverage impact was in line with expectations and none of the scenarios tested resulted in a breach of 100% of the SCR Solvency Ratio.
+A summary of the stress testing for market risk as at 31 December 2020 is provided in section C.8.
+All three scenarios fell below the company's 130% - 150% target range.
 The Company has a number of ways by which it can manage its solvency coverage and ensure that it returns within target.
-This includes changing gross exposures or external reinsurance arrangements, changing the internal reinsurance arrangements or other traditional forms of capital management (e.g. capital injections, cease dividend payments etc.).
+These are outlined in section C.8.